paolo-hub/Docker-NordVPN-Client-DoH/README.md

 $ apt update && apt install speedtest-cli -y && speedtest
 ```

-4. You can verify the actual connection to Cloudflare and check for any DNS leaks using the script developed in the Macvk GitHub project: [dnsleaktest](https://github.com/macvk/dnsleaktest)
+4. You can verify the actual connection to Cloudflare and check for any DNS leaks using the script developed in the macvk GitHub project: [dnsleaktest](https://github.com/macvk/dnsleaktest)

 ```bash
 # Install necessary packages